 1. UDI U818 – Best for Control, Safety and Value

 This is not the first time the UDI U818A has topped one of our lists and in all honesty it probably won’t be the last.
-The truth is that this little drone is a gem and for around £65 you get an awful lot for your money, including a 2MP 720P HD camera, FPV over Wi-Fi and headless flying modes just for starters.
+The truth is that this little drone is a gem and for the price you get an awful lot for your money, including a 2MP 720P HD camera, FPV over Wi-Fi and headless flying modes just for starters.

 UDI has become a well respected name in the entry level drone market and although this drone can be flown outdoors as well, it is perfectly suited to indoor flying.
 You will need some level of proficiency as there are no collision avoidance sensors to speak of, but if you do have a mishap this drone is so well protected (thanks to its propeller guards) so you can be fairly certain you won’t break it in a crash.